How Co-ops Can Help Solve Canada’s Succession Planning Problem

-Transitioning a business to a co-operative has been used by community and business leaders around the world to retain or gain jobs, wealth and control of companies.
-But, this solution is not particularly common in Canada.
+Transitioning a business to a co-operative has been used by community and business leaders around the world to retain or gain jobs, wealth, and control of companies.
+This solution, however, is not particularly common in Canada.
 Lack of awareness and understanding of the co-operative business model is largely to blame.

 If investment attraction or succession matching isn’t working out, here’s a couple options community and business leaders should consider when planning for business succession.

 Wholesalers, manufacturers, and suppliers often rely on local service-providers to deliver their products to the public.
-To ensure this supply chain remains operational, and continue using a business people are familiar with, producers may work together to acquire a business under a producers co-op.
+To ensure this supply chain remains operational and continues using a business people are familiar with, producers may work together to acquire a business under a producer co-op.
 Co-operatives, such as Agropur, have acquired several brands that help bring their members’ products to market.

 For communities where access to capital inhibits entrepreneurship, another type of co-operative may be a good fit.
 The “opportunities development” co-op model, as implemented in Sangudo, AB, allows retired individuals to invest a portion of their RRSPs or TFSAs in an investment co-operative.
 The co-op then makes strategic investments on their behalf.
 The first projects pursued in Sangudo were partnerships with local entrepreneurs that needed investors to purchase businesses.
 These partnerships allowed Sangudo to retain their meat processing facility and coffee shop – both important local services.

 Maintaining a succession plan involves effective communication between local businesses and economic developers.
 Understanding what is needed to preserve local business by building on the community’s existing economic and social capacity can help create continuity and retain local benefits.
 Contacting your local economic development organization or person is a great place to start.

 If you’re facing a succession challenge and would like to explore a co-operative option, contact us.